Positivity of minuscule quantum K-theory: Intersections and fibers of Schubert and Richardson varieties

-An action of an algebraic group $H$ on a variety $Y$ is called \emph{split} if there exists a morphism $s : U \to H$ defined on a dense open subset $U \subset Y$, and a point $y_0 \in U$, such that $s(y).y_0 = y$ for all $y \in U$.
-Many actions encountered in the study of Schubert varieties are split, including the action of $B$ on a Schubert variety $X_u$ and the action of $B \times B$ on a double Bruhat cell $B u B$.
-If $f : Z \to Y$ is any equivariant morphism of $H$-varieties such that the action of $H$ on $Y$ is split, then $f$ is a locally trivial fibration over the dense open orbit in $Y$ \cite[Prop.~2.3]{buch.chaput.ea:finiteness}.
+Let $Y$ be a variety with a transitive action of a connected algebraic group $H$, and choose any point $y_0 \in Y$.
+The associated map $H \to Y$ defined by $h \mapsto h.y_0$ is locally trivial (in the Zariski topology) if and only if there exists a local section $s : U \to H$, with $\emptyset \neq U \subset Y$ open, such that $s(y).y_0 = y$ for all $y \in U$.
+Many actions encountered in the study of Schubert varieties have this property, including the action of $B$ on a Schubert cell $\oX_u$ and the action of $B \times B$ on a double Bruhat cell $BuB$; this can be proved using the Bruhat decomposition, see e.g.\ \cite[Prop.~2.2]{buch.chaput.ea:finiteness}.
+Much more generally, the associated map $H \to Y$ is locally trivial whenever the stabilizer $H_{y_0} \subset H$ is a \emph{special group} \cite{serre:espaces*2, grothendieck:torsion}.
+If $f : Z \to Y$ is any equivariant morphism of $H$-varieties such that the action of $H$ on $Y$ has a section $s: U \to H$ as above, then $f$ is a locally trivial fibration.
 In fact, the map $\varphi : U \times f^{-1}(y_0) \to f^{-1}(U)$ defined by $\varphi(y,z) = s(y).z$ is an isomorphism.
 We will make repeated use of this fact throughout this paper.